Hoi polloi: Usage

 Some linguists argue that, given that hoi is a definite article, the phrase "the hoi polloi" is redundant, akin to saying "the the masses".
 Others argue that this is inconsistent with other English loanwords.
-The word "alcohol", for instance, derives from the Arabic al-kuhl, al being an article, yet "the alcohol" is universally accepted as good grammar.
+The word "alcohol", for instance, derives from the Arabic al-kuhl, al being an article, yet "the alcohol" is universally accepted as grammatically proper.

 Appearances in the nineteenth century

 There have been numerous uses of the term in English literature.
 James Fenimore Cooper, author of The Last of the Mohicans, is often credited with making the first recorded usage of the term in English.
 The first recorded use by Cooper occurs in his 1837 work Gleanings in Europe where he writes "After which the oi polloi are enrolled as they can find interest."